teghwin404/sentiment-analysis-using-tweets/README.md

-## Sustainability Analysis of Fast Fashion Brands using Twitter Data
+## Sentiment Analysis of Fast Fashion Brands using Twitter Data
 Using company and user tweets, running a sentiment analysis about fast fashion brands' sustainability practices.
 The project aims to understand the consumer sentiment about a brand's sustainability practices and if a brand can use social media as a tool to gauge user sentiment in the context of environmental practices.
 For this analysis we chose to analyze the top fast fashion brands in Canada; H&M, Zara, Uniqlo, and SHEIN.
 To act as a comparative metric, we included Patagonia to the list, a brand built on sustainable values.

 There are two key sources of tweets that we scraped for this project using the Twitter API.